rhenenrpg/rhenenrpg.github.io/mgmp/roll20/README.md

 #### Characterhub script - Create defaulttoken

 Players cannot change the tokens of character, but are allowed to set the avatar of their characters.
 When the avatar is set, the script creates a defaulttoken based on the avatar.
 The name displayed below the token is without *(player displayname)* and link to the HP and AC are also set.
-Settings for dynamic lighting left empty.
+Settings for dynamic lighting left empty, when the script was developed dynamic lighting was in flux and it was decided to use manual fog only.

 #### Characterhub script - Register last update of gmnotes